KevenJAntenor/VersionSync-Tracker/README.md

 ```bash
 make clean
 ```
-The project automatically tracks and updates the modification timestamp using clock_gettime()
+The project automatically tracks and updates the modification timestamp using clock_gettime().